organisciak/Scripting-Course/syllabus.md

 -   Assignments are due 2 hours before your section's lecture starts.

--   Late assignments will lose 10% day, up to 50%.
+-   Late assignments will lose 5% day, up to 50%.
 Late is better than never.

 -   1 lab can be late without penalty, because sometimes life gets in the way.

--   Last day for late assignments: June 8^th^.
+-   Last day for late assignments: March 15^th^.

 #### General Notes and Accommodations